department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness.md

 You’ll need to apply for benefits.

 Many different health problems may be part of Gulf War Illness.
-Send in a claim if you have any of these:
+Send in a claim if you have any of the following:
 -	Fibromyalgia (an illness that can cause you to be tired, have pain in different areas of your body, and have sleep, memory, and mood problems)
 -	Chronic fatigue syndrome (a long-lasting illness that causes you to feel extremely tired for no reason)
 -	Functional gastrointestinal disorders (illnesses that affect your stomach and bowels)